-You may feel particularly vulnerable when filing a claim, especially if you aren't familiar with the process of making claims and getting payments.
+Filing a claim can be unnerving.
+An accident may have already made you feel vulnerable and now you have to figure out the process of making claims and getting paid for your damages.
 Fortunately, your state has specific regulations that protect you against unfair claims settlement practices, such as slow or deceptive claims handling.

 Most state laws concerning this topic make a distinction between an auto insurance company’s own customers and a third-party claimant.
 For example, if you cause an accident, you would file a claim with your own insurance company.
 But if another driver damages your car, you would file a claim with their insurance company — and in that case, you are the third-party claimant.
 Generally, an insurance company has more of an obligation to its own customers.